Skip to content

 Beirut uses the Ghost Native Search.

-Copy and paste the following CSS code into the Ghost admin Code Injection Site Header.
+In the Ghost admin Code Injection Site Header, add:

 <style>